-Amer Ahmed is scholar, intercultural diversity consultant and college administrator.
+Amer F. Ahmed is scholar, intercultural diversity consultant and college administrator.
 He is also an acclaimed spoken word poet and Hip Hop activist.

 His engaging multi-media presentations, which include "Islam: Beyond the Myths, Breaking Down the Barriers," are truly transformative, addressing a range of critical questions that are especially important in the current climate of prejudice and bigotry toward Muslim people in the United States:

 - What are the tenants of the faith and who are its followers?

 - What implications does a lack of knowledge of Islam and Muslims in the United States have on our campuses, in our workplaces and communities?

 - How do advocates for diversity, social justice and inclusion challenge the dominant narratives about Muslims framed by popular media?